 Every change needs to go through marketing, then development, and then training so that everyone knows what they’re launching, developing, and supporting accordingly.

-Making sure everyone is on the same page with feature and product prioritization and deployment makes team alignment all the more important.
+Making sure everyone is on the same page with feature and product feature prioritization and deployment makes team alignment all the more important.

 The cycle of a cross functional team